I've heard there was a secret chord

-- Not the straightest use of this trope as it's Cohen's translation of a Garcia Lorca poem, a better example may be "Light as the Breeze", a lovely little song about the technique one should employ when performing oral sex.
+- "Light as the Breeze", a lovely little song about the technique one should employ when performing oral sex.

-- Isn't It Ironic?: "Hallelujah" is probably the worst offender.
+- "Hallelujah" is probably the worst offender.
 It's not supposed to be a happy song!

 - Long Runner: His first album came out in 1967.
 That's a whole eleven years after the publication of his first book of poetry.

-- Nice Hat: He can rock a charcoal fedora."It was the hat, after all."
+- Nice Hat: As the page image shows, he could sure rock a charcoal fedora."It was the hat, after all."

 - Not Christian Rock: Scriptural and religious imagery appears often in Cohen's lyrics, but not always as a statement of faith.
-The most noteworthy example of course is "Hallelujah," which dwells on the biblical stories of David and Samson but is really more of a Breakup Song.
+The best-known example is "Hallelujah," which dwells on the biblical stories of David and Samson but is really more of a Breakup Song.

 - Offing the Offspring: "The Story of Isaac", which retells... well, the story of Isaac.